LuisLuii/fastapi-crud-template-generator/README.md

     >  A database URL.
 The URL is passed directly to SQLAlchemy's create_engine() method so please refer to SQLAlchemy's documentation for instructions on how to construct a proper URL.

 # Known limitations
-* ❌ If there are multiple unique constraints, please use composite unique constraints instead
+* ❌ Please use composite unique constraints instead instead multiple unique constraints
 * ❌ Composite primary key is not supported
-* ❌ Sqlalchemy table tpye model schema is not supported
+* ❌ Sqlalchemy table type model schema is not supported

 # Design:
 The model generation part and api router part refer to my another [project](https://github.com/LuisLuii/FastAPIQuickCRUD); The code generation part is using Jinja